CarkHT/CarkHT.github.io/docs/teacher/reference/response_area_components/index.md

     - Essay (for long text answers)
     - Milkdown

-Each field has suitable evaluation functions.
-For example, a simple numerical answer is best suited to 'Number', as this supports isSimilar, while assessing an equation is best suited to the 'Expression' field, as this supports compareExpressions.

-In short, choose the most suitable input style for your desired answer.
+Each input type has suitable evaluation functions.
+Try to choose the most suitable input style for your desired answer.
+See the subpages for more detailed information about each input type.

 - **Configuration Options**